DataDropp/RedstoneHelper/readme.md

 * Trapped chest
 * Tripwire hook
 ### Filler
-Allows a player to shift + right click these blocks to change their "fullness"
+Allows players to shift + right click these blocks to change their "fullness"

 Supported blocks are:
 * Composter
 * End portal frame

 ### Other features
-* Allows a player to shift + right click a redstone wire then it'll output the power level to the action bar.
+* Allows players to shift + right click a redstone wire then it'll output the power level to the action bar.
 * Configuration support added (in v1.3)

 # Tested versions